apache/sling-whiteboard/sitemap/README.md

 #### On-demand Generation

 For smaller sites, calculating sitemaps in the background may not be necessary and serving sitemaps when they get requested may even result in higher accuracy.
-On the other hand it highly depends on the amount of content and the `SitemapGeneator` implementation(s) used, if it is possible to serve a sitemap within the timeout of the different crawlers.
+On the other hand serving a sitemap on-demand within the timeout of different crawlers highly depends on the amount of content and the `SitemapGeneator` implementation(s) used.
 Because of that, serving sitemaps on-demand must be explicitly enabled.

-To configure serving sitemaps on-demand, set the `onDemandNames` of the `SitemapServiceImpl`.
-When set, the `SitemapServlet` slightly changes its behaviour.
-The sitemap index is now served based on a query of all sitemap roots below the requested resource to check if any of them generates a sitemap for the on-demand names, instead of simply creating an index of all stored sitemaps at the requested sitemap root.
-For the sitemaps the sitemap selector will be resolved to sitemap-root-name pairs to check if any of them can be served on-demand, instead of serving a file from the storage.
-However in either of the cases the mechanism falls back to the sitemaps generated in the background.
+To configure serving sitemaps on-demand, set the `onDemandGenerators` of the `SitemapServiceConfiguration` PID.
+When set, the `SitemapServlet` queries for all sitemap root resources and checks if any of them is served with a name of the on-demand generators.
+If so the sitemap root with the name will be added to the sitemap-index or the sitemap being requested on-demand will be served respectively.
+In any case the mechanism always fallback serving sitemaps from storage.

 ### Sitemap Extensions